 If your school is using iPads and downloaded the DAC app for a previous exam administration, you’ll be prompted to update to the 2020 version when you open the DAC app on your iPads.
 Be sure to complete this update before the 2020 AP Exam administration.

 The DAC App:

 - Simplifies the recording and upload process and enables school staff to save a significant amount of time: With other recording methods, school staff must save, name, and upload students’ files after the exam.
 The DAC app handles these steps.
 After an exam that used the DAC app, school staff only need to log in to the DAS portal to submit the files for scoring.

 - Ensures exam security: The DAC app has built-in security measures that restrict access to other applications on the device.
 Once the DAC app is launched, students will not be able to access the internet or any other apps.

-- Is a free app: In spring 2020, coordinators will get an email announcing that the DAC app is available for download.
+- Is a free app: In March 2020, coordinators will get an email announcing that the DAC app is available for download.

 - Can be used for practice before the exam: Coordinators will get instructions for student practice with the app before the exam.
 This will ensure that students are confident using the app.

 Using the DAC App

-- After coordinators receive the email in spring 2020 announcing that the DAC app is available, download and install the DAC app on iPad or Chromebook models that will be used during the exam administration (see Technical Requirements).
+- After coordinators receive the email in March 2020 announcing that the DAC app is available, download and install the DAC app on iPad or Chromebook models that will be used during the exam administration (see Technical Requirements).

-- Follow the proctor script for the DAC app in the AP Exam Instructions to use the DAC app to record students' speaking or sight-singing responses on exam day.
+- Follow the proctor script for the DAC app in the AP Exam Instructions to use the app to record students' speaking or sight-singing responses on exam day.

 - The DAC app correctly names students' files and directly uploads them to the Digital Audio Submission (DAS) portal.